New Episodes of Hong Kong TV Series Are Broadcast Every Night So You Don't Need to Wait All Week

-I don't remember watching this Hong Kong TV series.
-But I was fortunate enough to find this on YouTube to show you the typical introduction of every episode.
-There is always a theme song to start.
-Sometimes, there may be a recap of the previous episode.
+I don't remember watching this one.
+But I want to show you the typical introduction of every episode.

 Most HK TV Series have 20 episodes.
 Each series is broadcast every night from Monday to Friday for an hour a night.
+Hong Kong people don't have the patience to wait for a week for the next episode.

 In other words, a TV series will be over in a month.